 Communal chalk bins have been removed.
 Chalk may be purchased at $3 per block for individual use.

 Cubbies are closed.
-6ft floor markers will be on the east side of the gym for participants to place their belongings
+6ft floor markers will be on the gym floor for participants to place their belongings

 Viewing area is closed.
 Per USAG requirements to allow viewing for parents, up to 1 adult per participant may be in the gym (standing room only).
 You are asked to remain at your participant’s floor marker and not engage with your child during the lesson